goauthentik/authentik/website/docs/providers/rac/how-to-rac.md

 ### Access the remote machine

 To verify your configuration and access the remote machine, go to the **User interface** of your authentik instance.
-On the **My applications** page click the **Remote Access** application to display the defined endpoint(s).
+On the **My applications** page click the **Remote Access** application. authentik connects you to a secure shell on the remote machine, in your web browser.

-Click the endpoint for the remote machine that you want to access. authentik connects you to a secure shell on the remote machine, in your web browser.
+If you defined multiple endpoints, they are each displayed; click the endpoint for the remote machine that you want to access.